 - Redmi Note 9 Pro ($330): The popular Redmi Note 9 Pro has a bigger 5,020mAh battery, 30W charging, expandable storage, and an ultra-wide camera.
 The software experience won’t be as good though.

 Google has dragged its feet releasing the Pixel 4a, which was originally supposed to go out in May.
 Now that fall is almost here, you might want to wait a month or two to see what phone makers are working on for the end of the year.

-Google regularly puts its Pixels on sale, though you may need to wait several months for the first discount to appear.
+Pixels phones regularly go on sale, though you may need to wait several months for the first discount to appear.
 Definitely keep an eye on the Pixel 4a around Black Friday and the holiday season, when you can expect a 10-20% discount.